What is a Telecommunications Line Installer or Repairer?

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-Job Demand for Telecommunications Line Installers and Repairers
+Are There Job Opportunities for Telecommunications Line Installers and Repairers?

-In the United States, there were 106,100 jobs for Telecommunications Line Installer or Repairer in 2016.
+In 2016, there was an estimated number of 106,100 jobs in the United States for Telecommunications Line Installer or Repairer.
 New jobs are being produced at a rate of 1.5% which is below the national average.
 The Bureau of Labor Statistics predicts 1,600 new jobs for Telecommunications Line Installer or Repairer by 2026.
-There will be an estimated 10,700 positions for Telecommunications Line Installer or Repairer per year.
+Due to new job openings and attrition, there will be an average of 10,700 job openings in this field each year.

 The states with the most job growth for Telecommunications Line Installer or Repairer are Nevada, Utah, and Tennessee.
 Watch out if you plan on working in Kansas, Vermont, or District of Columbia.
 These states have the worst job growth for this type of profession.